 Sam Dempsey joined Baker & Taylor in 1999 and is responsible for their product metadata and collection development services.
 Sam has worked on the ONIX standard since its inception in 1999 with the AAP, and is an active member of BISG’s Metadata Committee.
 Prior to joining Baker & Taylor, Sam was Editorial Director for Books In Print at R.R.
 Bowker and Senior Managing Editor at Marquis Who’s Who.
 Sam earned an A.M. from the University of Chicago and a B.A. from the University of Notre Dame.

-In her role as Director, Content Acquisition at Ingram Content Group, Andrea and her team work with publishers to help them reach readers and book buyers worldwide.
+Andrea is Publisher of Harper Horizon, an imprint of HarperCollins Christian Publishing.
+Previously, in her role as Director, Content Acquisition at Ingram Content Group, Andrea and her team worked with publishers to help them reach readers and book buyers worldwide.
 She is especially passionate about educating publishers on how to manage their business in efficient and cost-effective ways so they can focus on the joy of making good books.

 Prior to joining Ingram in 2017, Andrea spent 15 years at Workman Publishing, helping to create, market and sell books of all shapes and sizes to passionate, curious readers.
 It was at Workman that she developed her love of independent book publishing, and the desire to foster its growth and success as the industry evolves.

+David Hetherington is Chief Marketing Officer of knk Business Software.
 Mr. Hetherington’s publishing portfolio reflects a broad range of responsibilities, including both VP of Manufacturing as well as VP of Financial Planning for Simon & Schuster’s Higher Education Group.
-He has held other key positions in finance, operations, and sales at Reader’s Digest, Wolters Kluwer Health, Columbia University Press, and Baker & Taylor, and leadership roles in the book publishing software industry, including Chief Operating Officer of Klopotek North America and Chief Marketing Officer for knk Software LP.
+He has held other key positions in finance, operations, and sales at Reader’s Digest, Wolters Kluwer Health, Columbia University Press, and Baker & Taylor, as well as Chief Operating Officer of Klopotek North America.

 Dan Kok, Crossway